jhbastek/VideoMetamaterials/README.md

 <p align="center"><img src="pred_dark.gif#gh-dark-mode-only" width="550"\></p>

 ## Introduction & Setup
-We introduce a framework to create mechanical metamaterials with a given nonlinear stress-strain response via video denoising diffusion as described in [TBA].
-The code extends the video denoising diffusion implementation by [Phil Wang](https://github.com/lucidrains/imagen-pytorch) proposed in [Imagen Video](https://imagen.research.google/video/).
+We introduce a framework to create mechanical metamaterials with a given nonlinear stress-strain response via video denoising diffusion as described in [Inverse design of nonlinear mechanical metamaterials via video denoising diffusion models](https://www.nature.com/articles/s42256-023-00762-x).

+This code is based on the video denoising diffusion implementation by [Phil Wang](https://github.com/lucidrains/imagen-pytorch) proposed in [Imagen Video](https://imagen.research.google/video/).

 To conduct similar studies as those presented in the publication, start by cloning this repository via
 ```